0xc0170/mbed-os/docs/design-documents/tools/cmake.md

 This file statically defines the structure of an Mbed OS component.
 It also contains conditional statements that are based on the configuration.
 Regular CMake expressions and Mbed OS functions/macros are used in it to conditionally include/exclude directories.
 The rule of thumb is to not expose header files that are internal.
 We would like to avoid having everything in the include paths as we do now.

-## Application CMake

-We should provide application CMake functionality with our own configuration.
-There are couple of approaches we could take.
-Statically defined CMake but then this disconnectes config and CMake - as CMake contains configuration for a project (like includes, sources, etc).
-Our build tool would need to parse CMake to get all paths used in the project or Mbed OS to find out where to look for configuration file.
-Therefore the build system has a knowledge as it is currently.
-We use `requires` to include/exclude modules.

-By default, baremetal would be selected - requires set to hal, platform, drivers and cmsis.
-If an app needs anything else, would use `requires` in the config to include - BLE/networking/etc.
+## Building an application

+mbed-tools is the next generation mbed-cli.
+It replaces the current mbed-cli and Mbed OS tools (build system part of Mbed OS).

+TBD?:
+- configuration
+- mbedignore
+- Application output (what is being generated)

 A user create own CMake file to configure an application, also with `mbed_app.json` configuration file.
 The building of an app would look like:

 1. Parse the arguments provided to build command
-2. Parse the application configuration
+1. Parse the application configuration
-3. Get the target configuration
+1. Get the target configuration
-4. Get the Mbed OS configuration (select what modules we need and get their config, paths, etc)
+1. Get the Mbed OS configuration (select what modules we need and get their config, paths, etc)
-5. Create .mbedbuild/mbed_config.cmake
+1. Create .mbedbuild/mbed_config.cmake
-6. Build an application
+1. Build an application